Published By Janet Gershen-Siegel at August 1st, 2018

 You can dispute your or your company’s Equifax report by following the instructions here: http://www.equifax.com/small-business-faqs/#Dispute-FAQs.

 Monitoring can get expensive rather quickly.
-But we can help you monitor business credit at Experian and D&B for only $24 per month.
-See: https://www.creditsuite.com/business-credit-monitoring
+We can help you monitor business credit at Experian and D&B for a lot less than it would cost you at the CRAs.

 So what’s all this monitoring for?
 It’s to challenge any mistakes in your records.
 Errors in your credit report(s) can be taken care of.
 But the CRAs typically want you to dispute in a particular way.